Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Additional Experiments

 \subsection{Camera-Derived Head Poses}

 In the main paper, we have demonstrated the strength of our motion estimation module $\mathcal{F}_{est}$ against baselines, where we test with the head pose generated by available motion capture data given that paired egocentric videos are not available in the existing real IMU dataset.
-As an extension of this experiment, we further perform a similar quantitative evaluation with egocentric videos using the dataset in~\cite{yi2023egolocate}, where the motions in the TotalCapture~\cite{trumble2017totalcapture} dataset are paired with egocentric videos taken from virtual head-mounted cameras in synthetic scenes.
+As an extension of this experiment, we further perform a similar quantitative evaluation with egocentric videos using the dataset in EgoLocate~\cite{yi2023egolocate}, where the motions in the TotalCapture~\cite{trumble2017totalcapture} dataset are paired with egocentric videos taken from virtual head-mounted cameras in synthetic scenes.
 This additional experiment provides further evidence of the strength of our method in a closer scenario with the practical setup, accounting for potential noise introduced during the head pose estimation process in monocular SLAM.
+To demonstrate the reliability of the pre-processing stage of deriving head pose from egocentric video input, which happens prior to $\mathcal{F}_{est}$, we use the dataset in Egolocate~\cite{yi2023egolocate} where the motions in the TotalCapture~\cite{trumble2017totalcapture} dataset are paired with egocentric videos taken from virtual head-mounted cameras in synthetic scenes.

 We randomly select 30 sequences in total (about 60000 frames), 15 for each scene.
-We follow the procedure in Sec 3.2 to obtain head poses from the egocentric videos using DROID-SLAM~\cite{teed2021droid}.
+We follow the procedure in Sec.~\ref{sec:preprocess} to obtain head poses from the egocentric videos using DROID-SLAM~\cite{teed2021droid}.
 As the dataset does not undergo the alignment procedure in our system beforehand (Supp.
 Sec.~\ref{sec:setup}), the camera poses obtained from SLAM are aligned to world coordinates using head poses derived from the dataset.

 We first demonstrate the quality of the the camera-driven head poses from SLAM in Table~\ref{tab:head_cam}, where it shows minor differences from the head poses of the ground truth motion capture data; rotation error within 2-3 degrees and position error within 5 centimeters.
 This result can support the validity of our quantitative evaluations in our main paper.